tykavanaugh/rfuck/README.md

 Stdout

+Basic operators (add, subtract, modulo, divide, multiply, etc) - Done!

+*Some* documentation!

+If statements!

 ## Todo/Partial

-Basic operators (add, subtract, modulo, divide, multiply, etc)

 For loops

 Compile to golang/c binary instead of python

 Handle assignment with integers that have zeros in base 10 better

-Explain or document how r/relationshitsLang works like at all. probably not

 # Hello.redditlang